AckerlyXu/heima/articles/virtual-network/virtual-networks-create-vnet-arm-pportal.md

 ### <a name="template-portal"></a>Portal

 1. In your browser, open the template [web page](https://azure.microsoft.com/resources/templates/101-vnet-two-subnets).
-2. Click the **Deploy to Azure** button, which opens the Azure portal preview sign-in page.
+2. Click the **Deploy to Azure** button, which opens the Azure Portal sign-in page.
 3. Sign in to the portal with your Azure [account](../azure-glossary-cloud-terminology.md?toc=%2fvirtual-network%2ftoc.json#account).
 If you don't already have an account, you can sign up for a [trial](https://azure.microsoft.com/offers/ms-azr-0044p).
 4. Enter the following values for the parameters: